 - FOOD: The Garden offers affordable, accessible means for community members to grow and eat fresh, organic, very local food.
-We also donate fresh food from the Garden to local organizations feeding people in need.
+We also donate fresh food to local organizations feeding community members in need.

 - EDUCATION: First-time gardeners to long-seasoned gardeners learn from each other while growing food together.
-The Garden also presents interactive workshops that are free and open to the community.
+The Garden also presents interactive workshops, many of which are free and open to the community.
 Topics include gleaning, medicinal herbs, the life and health of the North Branch river, and yoga in the garden.
-We aim to become a true teaching garden, developing leadership and expertise from within for growing food, herbs, riparian buffers, and pollinator plantings.
-We believe anyone who wants to can become a gardener and, in turn, help others to become gardeners.
+We aim to be a true teaching garden, developing leadership and expertise from within for growing food, herbs, riparian buffers, and pollinator plantings.
+We believe anyone who digs in can become a gardener and, in turn, help others to become gardeners.

-- COMMUNITY: Gardeners at The Garden at 485 Elm plan, plant, tend, harvest, and maintain the garden together, collaboratively.
-Group workdays and informal times together in the garden grow relationships as well as food.
-Community encompasses the human and natural environment.
-Through responsible and pro-active practices, we strive to leave our corner of the world a better place than we found it and serve as a model to inspire others to do the same.
+- COMMUNITY: Gardeners at 485 Elm plan, plant, tend, harvest, and maintain the garden together, collaboratively.
+Group work parties grow relationships as well as food.
+Our garden community includes the human and natural environment.
+Through responsible and proactive practices, we strive to leave our corner of the world a better place than we found it, and hope to inspire others to do the same.

-The Garden at 485 Elm increases food security, nutritional health, and the community’s skills for growing food, while improving the health of the environment where food grows and reducing the carbon footprint for producing and distributing food, and serving as a teaching model garden in these areas.
+The Garden at 485 Elm grows local food, education, and community through collaborative community gardening.
+The Garden increases food security, nutritional health, and the community’s skills for growing food, while improving the health of the environment where food grows and reducing the carbon footprint for producing and distributing food, and serving as a model in these areas.

-In The Garden at 485 Elm, gardeners work collaboratively to grow all the crops, each gardener performing needful tasks according to abilities and interests.
+485 Elm Gardeners work collaboratively to grow all the crops, each gardener performing needful tasks according to abilities and interests.
 Cooperative labor allows for a greater diversity of crops and quantity of yields.

 In our first season, Community Harvest of Central Vermont gleaned nearly 200 pounds of food here and delivered it to the Montpelier Food Pantry, the Montpelier Senior Activity Center’s FEAST meals program, and Capstone Community Action‘s (formerly CVCAC) Community Kitchen Academy.